Eumaeus/Eumaeus.github.io/_posts/2018-11-10-validating.md

 ## Duplicate Lemmata?

-To see if there were duplicated *lemmata* in the lexcia, I mapped our data-vector, grouping by lemma this time, filtering out those with only one member:
+To see if there were duplicated *lemmata* in the lexica, I mapped our data-vector, grouping by lemma this time, filtering out those with only one member:

 ~~~ scala
 val perseusLemmas:Map[String,Vector[(Cite2Urn,String)]] = {